 A common BAE for JPEG is one that uses a single parameter (PARAM1) representing a quality factor (for instance as suggested by the Independent JPEG Group) to use for generating an 8x8 quantization matrix to requantize DCT coefficients.
-An improvement yielding better quality and lower rate was recently reported [2].
-The ADTE returns the right quality factor to use for either UCD type, by searching the space of available quality factors and the corresponding pre-computed rate and distortion achieved by choosing them.
+An improvement yielding better quality was recently reported [2].
+The ADTE returns the right quality factor to use for either UCD type, by searching the discrete space of available quality factors and the corresponding precomputed rate and distortion achieved by choosing them.

 Interestingly, not knowing the actual rate achieved for a given set of parameter(s) is a universal problem in a wide range of reported rate-distortion optimal adaptation methods for various content-types that depend on a Lagrangian parameter λ .
-The AdaptationQoS in these cases can provide λ as a function of the actual rate achieved to enable deciding the right parameter λ based on a given rate constraint.
+The AdaptationQoS in these cases can provide the actual rate achieved as a function of λ to enable deciding the right parameter λ based on a given rate constraint.
+In this case λ would be a continuous free variable.